-Faye has been nominated for an Edgar Award, a Dilys Winn Award, was featured in Best American Mystery Stories 2010, and is honored to have been selected for top historical by the American Library Association's RUSA Reader's List for Best Historical.
+Faye has been nominated for an Edgar Award, a Dilys Winn Award, was featured in Best American Mystery Stories 2010, and is honored to have been selected by the American Library Association's RUSA Reader's List for Best Historical.
 She is an international bestseller and her Timothy Wilde Trilogy has been translated into 14 languages.
 While she doesn’t teach writing professionally in any capacity (nor is she remotely qualified), she does a great deal of volunteer mentoring and workshops for libraries.
 In 2016, she was thrilled to implement the National Mentorship Program at Mystery Writers of America, and continues to serve as its coordinator.